jeroeningen/advidi_test/README.md

 rake db:seed
 ```
 Please uninstall activerecord-4.1.0 to proceed.

 * HTTP authentication disabled in the test-environment, because Capybara cannot handle it.

+* Hosting file uploads on S3 seems not to work on Heroku.
+This means when a new deploy is done, uploaded files are lost.

 ##Benchmarking
 Please note that only the benchmarks of the current app are written down.
 I forgot to write down interim results.